kairos-io/hadron/README.md

 <img width="250" align="left" alt="logo" src="https://github.com/user-attachments/assets/d9c8b765-191b-401e-a360-1164faa9ba2c" />

-The foundational Linux for the cloud and the edge.
-Hadron is a minimal, from-scratch distro using vanilla components, engineered for trusted and flexible boot environments.
+**The foundational Linux distribution for the cloud and the edge.**

-Stays close to upstream with `musl`, `systemd`, and `vanilla kernels` for modern, secure workloads.
+Hadron delivers a minimal, trustworthy operating system built from the ground up with vanilla upstream components.
+Engineered for security, flexibility, and reliability.

+Hadron is Engineered by [Spectro Cloud](https://www.spectrocloud.com) from the [Kairos](https://kairos.io) team.

+### Why Hadron?

+- **Minimal & Lean**: Bare essentials only—no bloat, just what you need
+- **Trusted Boot**: Secure boot environments with modern security standards
+- **Upstream First**: Built with vanilla components, staying close to upstream
+- **Edge & Cloud Ready**: Optimized for both cloud workloads and edge deployments
+- **Seamless Updates**: A/B upgrade capabilities for zero-downtime operations

+## Architecture

+Hadron is built from scratch with a focus on minimalism and staying close to upstream sources:

+- **Core Components**: Built on `musl` libc, `systemd` init system, and vanilla Linux kernels
-It is ready for modern workloads: supports Trusted Boot (via USI/UKI) and standard boot (via Dracut/GRUB).
-Upgrades are managed via Kairos's agent for A/B style upgrades.
+- **Boot Methods**: Supports both Trusted Boot (via USI/UKI) and standard boot (via Dracut/GRUB)
+- **Upgrade System**: Managed via Kairos agent for A/B style atomic upgrades
+- **Upstream Alignment**: Minimal patches, maximum compatibility with upstream projects

 ## Development